Skip to content

 traefik.http.routers.my-frontend-service.rule: 'Host(`example.com`)'

-traefik.http.routers.my-frontend-service.middlewares: '[email protected]'
+traefik.http.routers.my-frontend-service.middlewares: 'https-redirect@file'

 traefik.http.routers.my-frontend-service-https.rule: 'Host(`example.com`)'